Services

 • Pain with latching - including cracked and/or bleeding nipples

-• Feelings unhappiness or dread about feeding sessions
+• Feelings unhappiness or dread about feeding sessions.

-With specialized training in oral motor development and infant feeding, Kristen ensures your baby is developmentally ready and using the skills needed for safe, successful eating from the very first bite.
+We will work to ensure your child has the skills needed for safe, successful eating from the very first bite.